 If you think your Microsoft account has been hacked, you should try to sign in to it online.

 If you can still sign in to your Microsoft account, you should change your password immediately, so whoever stole your old password can no longer use it.
-Under Account security, next to Password, tap or click Change, and then follow the instructions.
+Tap or click the Security & password page, tap or click Change your password, and then follow the instructions.

 Adding security info to your account can make it easier to recover your account if someone else takes control of it, or you forget your password.
 Because this info is used for your safety, it's a good idea to add as much info as you can.